 I had my camera on her immediately.
 The other truck was still there, watching her from the side as we approached.
 They soon left, leaving us alone with this beautiful, beautiful creature.

 I couldn’t get enough of her.
 And she couldn’t care less about us.

-She walked right next to our truck.
-She scratched at some bushes and marked her territory.
-She pooped in the middle of the road.
-She lounged on the side and silently regarded us.
+She walked right next to our truck, scratched at some bushes, and marked her territory.
+Then she pooped in the middle of the road and lounged on the side while she silently regarded us.

 All the while, my shutter clicked.
 I took well over 200 photos of her.

 I finally got my African cat.
 I was on cloud nine.
 It was exactly what I wanted, and I couldn’t be happier.
 I was sad to leave her.

 Though we were late in leaving Amali, we still stopped for our “sundowner” – cocktails meant to be enjoyed while watching the sunset (we missed it – for a very good reason!).
 We watched the stars start to come out in the darkness left behind the one that had just departed while we got to know each other a little bit.

 Our guide served us drinks at sunset.
 It was an enjoyable way to celebrate spotting Amali; our first leopard.

 The desert gets chilly really quickly, but Gideon had some blankets on-hand for the dark and rough drive back.
 Though he searched the brush with a red light for more wildlife, we didn’t see anything more.
 I didn’t need to.